TheRafikiPL/RPG-Project-Unity/README.md

 The project includes copyrighted assets to which I don't have ownership:
 - Grassland.png image from RPG Maker MV
 - Click.ogg sound from RPG Maker MV
-- Sound Test.ogg from Shin Megami Tesei III
+- Sound Test.ogg song from Shin Megami Tesei III
-- FOE.ogg from Persona Q: Shadow of Labyrinth
+- FOE.ogg song from Persona Q: Shadow of Labyrinth

 # How to install?
 (Windows only)
 1. Download the repository